imipolexg/ledgerman/README.md

 `id` property on `POST` objects will be ignored, since the database will generate the object's id).

+A postman collection for some of this API's endpoints can be found [here](https://www.getpostman.com/collections/c9c9269d19f580cc19fa)

 ### API token

 The HTTP header `X-API-Token` must accompany each request to the ledgerman API